martinsumner/kv_index_tictactree/docs/SEGMENT_FILTERED_SST.md

 - A delta of 257 would be represented as 10 0000 0001;
 - A delta of 1000 would be represented as 1110 1101 1000.

-So the approximate overall size of the filter will be around 10 bits per key.
-This would no longer yield the block and position, so to extend this, the full position can be added by bit-shifting the SegmentID and adding the position to each entry before rice encoded.
-This would provide equivalent size and false positive rate to the Slot-based Segment Index, but with the added advantage that the filter would only need to be processed until the accumulated count exceeds the bit-shifted SegmentID that is being searched.
+So the approximate overall size of the filter will be around 10 bits per key, for the same false positive rate as using a 16-bit per key Segment Index.

+This no longer reveals the position of the entry in the slot - but, most of the value in revealing the position comes from knowing just the block identifier (as the difference in small blocks between lists:nth/2 and lists:keyfind/3 is expected to be marginal).

-Most of the efficiency is gained from identifying the block, and not the full position - so a compromise might be just to add a 3-bit block ID rather than a 7-bit position, and this would allow for either a 4-bit reduction in size, or a 4x improvement in false positive rate.
+The block knowledge problem could be resolved by bit-shifting the segment ID and adding a 3-bit position ID to the segmentID before encoding, and this would allow for either a 3-bit reduction in size, or a 8x improvement in false positive rate.

 ## Efficiency of Segment-filtering

 In the slot-based segment index there is a false-positive rate per slot of 1:256.
-With the same size Rice-encoded filter this can be improved to 1:4096 if the exact position is dropped from the requirement, and the same size filter is used.
+With the same size Rice-encoded filter this can be improved to 1:2048 if the exact position is dropped from the requirement, and the same size filter is used.

 If there is a LSM tree containing 10M keys, than across the tree there will be approximately 90K slots, and 450K blocks.

 If we want to scan for 32 different segment IDs  - there will be around 600 blocks which need to be opened to find all the keys within those segments.
 Using a slot-based segment index around 90% of the blocks will be skipped, but 100 times more blocks will be opened than is optimal.
-Using the 4-bits of improvement in the rice encoded example will lead to an improvement greater than one order of magnitude - with > 99% skipped, and only around 3K blocks unnecessarily being opened.
+Using the 4-bits of improvement in the rice encoded example will lead to an improvement greater than one order of magnitude - with > 98% skipped, and only around 6K blocks unnecessarily being opened.

 However, this assumes that the Segment IDs we're looking for are evenly distributed.
 In the current implementation when we look for a subset of SegmentIDs, it will look for the subset SegmentIDs that are numerically closest.